confluentinc/ksql/docs/reference2/sql-syntax/data-definition.md

 );
 ```

 This creates a new stream named `s1` with three columns: `k`, `v1`, and `v2`.
 The column `k` is designated as the key of this stream, which controls how partitioning happens.
-The backing data is serialized in the JSON format.
+When the data is stored, it will be serialized in the JSON format.

 Under the covers, each stream corresponds to Kafka topic with a registered schema.
-If the backing topic for a stream doesn't exist when you declare it, ksqlDB creates it on your behalf.
-All data inserted into a stream resides in a topic on a Kafka broker.
+If the backing topic for a stream doesn't exist when you declare it, ksqlDB creates it on your behalf, as in the example above.

 You can also declare a stream on top of an existing topic.
 When you do that, ksqlDB simply registers its associated schema.
-It does not make a second copy of the data.
 If topic `s2` already exists, this command will register a new stream over it:

 ```sql
 CREATE STREAM s2 (